arriIsHere/arri.gay/src/articles/timetravel-and-cocoons/index.md

 It was in the summer of 2020 when I finally went far enough the "straw that broke the camel's back" was reading
 [Mae's coming out comic](https://www.reallifecomics.com/comic.php?comic=june-29-2020) at the end of june.
-I had finally realized all these feelings, feelings I had for so long could easily be explained by me not being a man.

 [include more about LIS]
 ## Rewind

-Recently I have replayed the game, I remembered it, but I allowed myself to choose as if I was playing for the first time, some things were different (I like Belgian waffles a lot more now), gameplay followed a familar path, I tried to be a good person in the game, and think about others as I try to do in everyday life.
+Recently I have replayed the game, I choose some things differently (I like Belgian waffles a lot more now), gameplay followed a familar path.
 When it came to the final choice, save Chloe, or Save Arcadia Bay (bay or bae), I chose Chloe this time.
-I didn't give much thought into it when I did, I went with my gut as it were.
-The strange thing is, this was the way I made the other choice the first time.

 After finishing the game I was lying awake in bed, wondering why I would do that so differently, what had changed about me.
 I started realizing that, in